ReticleOS supports 2 screen input modes. They are described on page 10 of R-7 User Guide.

 Please review it to see how it handles events, and note that some projects, or plugins, override the AndroidManifest.
 The developer must look at what plugins are being used.
 For example if you are using Vuforia, you have to look for the Vuforia Android Manifest and modify that instead.

 Some other plugins override the default manifest provided by Unity.
 It is up to the developer that uses the plugin to read the docs of what the plugins do; they have to make sure they are modifying the correct manifest.
-Unity never strips out anything in the AndroidManifest, so it must be something else.
+Unity never strips out anything in the AndroidManifest, so if you find unexpected behavior, it must be one of your other plugins.
 Some plugins however require modifications to the Manifest to run, so they provide their own manifest.

 We have always had theReticleOS feature of the two input modes.
 We added it because we don't have a touch screen, and felt that having only cursor (mouse) mode was not acceptable; selecting objects via swiping is much superior/easier.
 But, many UIs are not designed that way, and only support touch.
 We've used the manifest method for allowing the developer to decide.
 This is pretty standard.
 And, the multi-function button should toggle between modes, as long as the App is not eating all the button events.